tupleapp/pair-programming-guide/_pages/your-first-pairing-session.md

 Pairing partners vary widely in quality and compatibility.
 Try to pair with five different people before you decide if pairing is right for you.

+{%
+include navigation-buttons.html
-{% include navigation-buttons.html previous-title="The Case for Pair Programming" previous-url="/pair-programming-guide/the-case-for-pair-programming" next-title="Pair Programming Antipatterns" next-url="/pair-programming-guide/antipatterns" %}
+previous-title="The Case for Pair Programming" previous-url="/pair-programming-guide/the-case-for-pair-programming"
+next-title="Pair Programming Styles"
+next-url="/pair-programming-guide/styles"
+%}